 “the commercial side of things is very consistent, which is nice.
 So, even during the winter and during the colder months here, you’ll still get a lot of calls through commercial HVAC, whereas residential, there’s very little work.”

-Tersh made a point of highlighting that his own businesses, IceBound HVAC & Refrigeration and Tri-Star HVAC, Plumbing & Electrical, strive to maintain a 50/50 ratio of commercial to residential work for this exact purpose.
+Blissett made a point of highlighting that his businesses, IceBound HVAC & Refrigeration and Tri-Star HVAC, Plumbing & Electrical, strive to maintain a 50/50 ratio of commercial to residential work for this exact purpose.

 In simple terms, service contract management is finding a middle ground between a customer’s expectations and the provider’s capacity to satisfy them.
-Service level agreements (or SLAs) are an integral part of this area.
-They’re the documents enforcing a standard of quality, as well as the breach penalties for either side.
+Service Level Agreements (or SLAs) are an integral part of this area.
+They’re the system in place used to effectively enforce a standard of quality, as well as the breach penalties for either side.

 Pricing is also a major factor to be considered in service contract management.